algolia/instantsearch/docgen/src/gettingstarted.md

 In this part, we've seen the following:
  - how to add a SearchBox to make queries into the records
- - how to highligth the matched part of the results
+ - how to highlight the matched part of the results
  - the importance of highlighting in a text-based search

 ## Add some filters